qmsk/clusterf/README.md

 ### Local configuration

-The `clusterf-ipvs` daemon supports a local filesystem `-config-path=` configuration tree which is loaded in addition to the configuration in etcd.
+The `clusterf-ipvs --config-source=file:///...` flag can be used to load configuration from a local filesystem tree, which is merged with the configuration in etcd.
+The structure of the configuration nodes is the same as in etcd.

+This can be used to customize the set of services/routes per node.

 ### Forwarding configuration

 The forwarding method for IPVS destinations can be configured in aggregate for different sets of backends via `/clusterf/routes/...`, using IPv4 address *prefix* information to represent the network topology:

     $ etcdctl get /clusterf/routes/test3
-    {"Prefix4":"10.3.107.0/24","IpvsMethod":"masq"}
+    {"Prefix":"10.3.107.0/24","IPVSMethod":"masq"}

 This means that any backends configured under `10.3.107.0/24` will be configured with an IPVS *masq* forwarding-method.

 ### Routed backends

 The `clusterf` code additionally supports the use of *routed backends*, to redirect traffic to a set of backends via some intermediate *gateway*:

-    {"Prefix4":"10.6.107.0/24",Gateway4":"10.107.107.6","IpvsMethod":"droute"}
+    {"Prefix":"10.6.107.0/24",Gateway":"10.107.107.6","IPVSMethod":"droute"}

 The backend's IPVS dest will be added using the given *gateway* address (retaining the service's frontend port) in place of the dest's *host:port* address.

 This feature enables the separaration of the IPVS traffic handling into two tiers: a scaleable and fault-tolerant stateless frontend tier using IPVS `droute` forwarding, plus a simple-to-configure stateful intermediate tier using IPVS `masq` forwarding.

-The `-filter-etcd-routes` can be used to override any routes in etcd on the intermediate tier, which can be used to limit IPVS destinations to local backends only.
+The `clusterf-ipvs --filter-routes=file://` flag can be used to override any routes in etcd on the intermediate tier, which can be used to limit IPVS destinations to local backends only.

-The `-advertise-route-*` flags can be used to advertise a route for local backends into etcd for the frontend tier.
+The `clusterf-docker --route-*` flags can be used to advertise routes for local docker networks into etcd for use by the frontend IPVS tier.

 ### Weighted backends